hachyderm/community/community.hachyderm.io/content/en/docs/account-types/application.md

 _Part 1: Get Pre-Approved_

-To get started, we will create an issue to track the full process from creation of your account to completion of the approval process.
+To get started, we will create an issue to track the full process from the creation of your account to the completion of the approval process.

 1. Read [the Covenant](../covenant/)
 1. Open a "Specialized Account Approval" issue from our [Community Docs Github Repo](https://github.com/hachyderm/community/issues/new/choose)
 1. Include your agreement to the covenant in the GitHub issue
-1. Be patient (We are group of volunteer mods and will reach out as soon as we can)
+1. Be patient (we are group of volunteer mods and will reach out as soon as we can)
 1. We make a decision
   - If you are not approved, we will provide a reason and close and the PR
   - If you are approved, you can now create your account and then move on to _Part 2_ below